BleuLlama/AmigaInputToUSB/README.md

 - Support for using an Amiga keyboard as a HID USB keyboard
  - A1000, A2000, A500 keyboards all use the same protocol, but different connectors and pinouts.
  - My hardware will be made to use an A1000 keyboard

-Note that for multiple modes, a button and LED display will be necessary for indicating which mode it's in.
-Or, it can use a simple serial interface to switch modes, storing the last mode in the micro's EEPROM.